Monday, July 14, 2008 Australia , Business , Entrepreneur , Innovation , Interview , Online , Service , Startup , Technology , Tools , Web

 Broadband/Broadband/Broadband.

-• If you are given an opportunity to change the nation, what 3 things you will do?
+• If you are allowed to change the nation, what 3 things you will do?

-Poverty/ health / education all the things Government should be.
+Poverty/health/education are all the things the Government should be.

 • How often do you catch up with others trying similar things and where do you catch up?
 Do you have dedicated communities in your city?